Canon 1D X vs Nikon D750

 The 1DX writes its imaging data to Compact Flash cards, while the D750 uses SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS-1D X and Nikon D750 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the D750 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1DX does not offer wifi capability.
+In contrast, the 1DX does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-The D750 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 1DX has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 1DX was succeeded by the Canon 1DX Mark II.
+Both the 1DX and the D750 have been discontinued, but can regularly be found used on eBay.
+The 1DX was replaced by the Canon 1DX Mark II, while the D750 was followed by the Nikon D780.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is there a clear favorite between the Canon 1D X and the Nikon D750?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.76x vs 0.70x).